gs-crmartinez/mise-php-docker/README.md

 php = "8"
 ```

-The plugin will use `mise-php-docker:8` Docker image for both PHP and Composer.
+The plugin will use `mise-php-docker:<version>` Docker image for both PHP and Composer.
 Defaults to PHP 8 if not specified.
+Run `mise list-all php` to see the bundled PHP 7.x/8.x options.

 ### Custom Docker image override